enzobes/WarezBot/README.md

 * Various details about pre or false if not found
 * List of files available for a given release
-* Get nfo files from db of Layer13 (soon: srrbd + sfv/m3u/jpg)
+* Get nfo files (soon: sfv/m3u/jpg)
 * Get file size and number of a specific release

 ### Srrdb
-Soon ...
+* Get nfo files (soon: sfv/m3u/jpg)
+* Search by GROUP/TEAM Tag
+* Get IMDB information and ranking for a release
+* Get last 5 releases for a tv/movie

 ## Installation and Support